DrItanium/windowlab/README.md

 ## Installation

 Before compiling, check the default (DEF_foo) options in windowlab.h, and the defines in the Makefile.
 DEF_FONT is of particular interest; make sure that it is defined to something that exists on your system.
-You can turn -DSHAPE off if you don't have the Shape extension, and -DMWM_HINTS on if you have the Lesstif or Motif headers installed.
+SHAPE extension is now required

 "make" will compile everything, and "make install" will install it.